Finding the right time frame for your trading is not an easy task.

 It offers the possibility for traders to improve and enhance their strategy’s performance via better entries, exits, trade management, money management, etc.

-Let’s compare this with a single time frame strategy… the single one offers a very limited view on the market and leaves traders often confused as to why their setup is failing.
+Let’s compare this with a single time frame strategy… the single one offers a very limited view of the market and leaves traders often confused as to why their setup is failing.

-Without doubt we recommend multiple time frame (MTF) analysis… but using MTF can have the drawback that it can cause confusion for traders when they start out.
+Without a doubt, we recommend multiple time frame (MTF) analysis… but using MTF can have the drawback that it can cause confusion for traders when they start out.

 MTF’S SECRET MIX

 That is where our TOFTEM model steps in. (if you are scratching your head now, do not worry and check out this link for more information).